Vasu604/RandomGif/README.md

 ## Technologies Used:

-1) React: The project leverages the React library for efficient and modular front-end development.
-2) Giphy API: External API integration for fetching a diverse range of GIFs.
-3) Responsive Design: CSS or a responsive design framework ensures a consistent user experience across devices.
+i.
+React: The project leverages the React library for efficient and modular front-end development. ii.
+Giphy API: External API integration for fetching a diverse range of GIFs. iii.
+Responsive Design: CSS or a responsive design framework ensures a consistent user experience across devices.